Planning for your care - Advance statements and advance decisions

-An advance decision isn’t valid if following apply.
+An advance decision isn’t valid or applicable if following apply:

-• After making the advance decision, you made a Lasting Power of Attorney (LPA) giving an attorney authority to make treatment decisions that are the same as those covered by the advance decision.
+- After making the advance decision, you made a Lasting Power of Attorney (LPA).
+You gave an attorney authority to make treatment decisions that are the same as those covered by the advance decision.

-• The treatment that you are being given is the not the same treatment that you have written in your advance decision.
+- The treatment that you are being given isn’t the same treatment that you have put in your advance decision.

 How do professionals decide if an advance decision applies to a particular situation?

 An advance decision must apply to the situation in question.

 Your healthcare professional needs to decide if you have capacity to accept or refuse treatment.
 If you have capacity you can refuse treatment there and then without the need to look at your advance decision.
 You can also change your mind and accept treatment.

 The advance decision must apply to the treatment that you are about to be offered.
 Your advance decision won’t apply if:

 - you are given different treatment to the one you have stated,